astronomer/docs/learn/airflow-snowflake.md

     $ astro dev init
     ```

-2. Ensure that you are using version 7.0.0 or newer of the Astro Runtime (Airflow 2.5+) and that version 4.0.2+ of the [Snowflake provider package](https://registry.astronomer.io/providers/snowflake) and version 1.3.1+ of the [Common SQL provider package](https://registry.astronomer.io/providers/common-sql) are installed.
+2. Ensure that you are using version 7.0.0 or newer of the Astro Runtime (Airflow 2.5+) and that version 4.0.2+ of the [Snowflake provider package](https://registry.astronomer.io/providers/snowflake), version 1.13.0+ of the [Astronomer providers package](https://registry.astronomer.io/providers/astronomer-providers) and version 1.3.1+ of the [Common SQL provider package](https://registry.astronomer.io/providers/common-sql) are installed.
 If you are creating a new Astro project with the Astro CLI, these packages come pre-installed in their latest version and no further action is necessary.

 3. Start your Airflow project by running: